andrew/ultimate-awesome/README.md

 - [awesome-landing-page](https://github.com/nordicgiant2/awesome-landing-page) - A series of beautiful and practical landing page templates.
 - [really-awesome-gan](https://github.com/nightrome/really-awesome-gan) - A list of papers on Generative Adversarial (Neural) Networks.
 - [awesome-css-learning](https://github.com/micromata/awesome-css-learning) - A tiny list limited to the best CSS Learning Resources.
+- [awesome-claude-skills](https://github.com/voltagent/awesome-claude-skills) - The awesome collection of Claude Skills and resources.
 - [nginx-resources](https://github.com/fcambus/nginx-resources) - A collection of resources covering Nginx, Nginx + Lua, OpenResty and Tengine.
 - [awesome-robotic-tooling](https://github.com/Ly0n/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
 - [anything_about_game](https://github.com/killop/anything_about_game) - A wonderful list of Game Development resources.